Texas

 Texas Data Privacy Laws: TDPSA & Consumer Rights Guide (2026)

-Texas has built one of the most comprehensive data privacy frameworks in the United States.
-The state's approach combines a broad consumer data protection law, dedicated biometric privacy protections, strict breach notification requirements, and aggressive enforcement by the Attorney General's office.
+Texas has built one of the most aggressive data privacy enforcement frameworks in the country.
+The state combines a broad consumer data protection law, dedicated biometric protections, strict breach notification requirements, children's online privacy rules, a data broker registry, and a new AI governance statute.

-This guide covers every major Texas data privacy statute, what rights you have as a consumer, what obligations businesses must meet, and the penalties for noncompliance.
+This guide covers each major Texas privacy statute, what rights consumers hold, what businesses must do, and what the penalties are for noncompliance.
+It is current as of May 2026.

 Texas Data Privacy and Security Act (TDPSA)

-The Texas Data Privacy and Security Act, codified as Chapter 541 of the Texas Business and Commerce Code, was enacted through House Bill 4 during the 88th Texas Legislative Session.
-It took effect on July 1, 2024.
+The Texas Data Privacy and Security Act is codified at Chapter 541 of the Texas Business and Commerce Code.
+It was enacted through House Bill 4 during the 88th Texas Legislative Session and took effect July 1, 2024.

 The TDPSA is Texas's comprehensive consumer data protection law.
-It regulates how businesses collect, use, process, store, sell, share, and analyze personal data belonging to Texas consumers.
+It governs how businesses collect, use, process, store, sell, share, analyze, and otherwise handle personal data belonging to Texas residents.

 The TDPSA applies to any person or entity that conducts business in Texas or produces a product or service consumed by Texas residents, and that collects, uses, stores, sells, shares, analyzes, or processes consumers' personal data.